milanwiedemann/phc-coding-club/resources/Sheet1a.md

 break instead of passing an invalid input.

 A **repeat** loop is identical to a while loop, but with no condition: the only way to terminate it is by manually breaking it.
-You can achieve the same effect by writing while(TRUE).
+If it is part of a function, you can break it with a return() command.
+You can achieve the same effect as a repeat loop by writing while(TRUE).

-## Appendix 9: Unfulfilled promises
+## Appendix 11: Unfulfilled promises

 So far, it has been stated that an empty data frame can easily be filled using a loop, the read.table() and read.csv() functions can be looped to